botnim/mat-msgm/README.txt

 	  LSA needs to be patched to handle a degenerate case that may occur when using it within this framework.
-	  Replace the file 'reparamEnergy.m' with ...
+	  Replace Gorelick's 'reparamEnergy.m' with the version supplied herein.
-	  TODO: attach patched file

 ADDITIONAL NOTES